-In Australia, most banks are open Monday to Friday 9am to 4pm (excluding public holidays) and some may trade on Saturday mornings.
+In Australia, most banks are open Monday to Friday 9am to 4pm (excluding public holidays) and some are open on Saturday mornings.

 Automatic teller machines (ATMs)

-Please check with your bank regarding fees and charges for withdrawing money from your local account at Australian ATMs.
+Please ask your bank at home about fees and charges for taking out money from your account at Australian ATMs.

 We recommend that you open an Australian bank account during your time here.
 This will allow you to manage and access your money in Australian dollars.

-Most banks offer internet and phone banking, making it easy to transfer funds from your home country to your Australian bank account.
+Most banks offer internet and phone banking, which will make it easy to transfer funds from your home country to your Australian bank account.

 Banks on campus

-At our Central Coast campus in Ourimbah the closest bank is the Bendigo Bank.
+The closest bank to our Central Coast campus in Ourimbah is the Bendigo Bank.